• Skip to primary navigation

 • In a pot, bring 1 cup of water to a rolling boil.
 Add 1 tsp ghee and salt (optional).

 • Note: The rice flour used here must be very fine.
 Some Indian grocery stores might carry Modak flour.
-Otherwise you can buy the normal rice flour at the store and run it through a fine sieve.
+Otherwise, you can buy the normal rice flour at the store and run it through a fine sieve.

 • While the mixture is still warm, apply some ghee and warm water to your hands and knead it until it is soft, about 5-7 minutes.
 The dough should not look patchy or crumble.
 You will need to add 2-3 tablespoons of warm water to get the perfect smooth dough.
-Optionally, you can add couple of teaspoons of warm milk while kneading the dough which will make it extra soft.
+Optionally, you can add a couple of teaspoons of warm milk while kneading the dough, which will make it extra soft.

 Covering for ukadiche Modak